cmelchior/jervis-ffb/docs/game-flow.md

 # Game Flow Implementation

-This document lists all game mechanics that have been fully implemented with tests.
+This document is used during development as a list tracker for things that needs to be implemented.
+Things should only be marked as completed when they have unit tests covering the particular feature.

 ## Pregame
 - [x] The Fans